olleicua/hcl/README.md

      (while condition statements...)

 Takes 2 or more arguments.
-Evaluates the arguments after the first repeatedly as long as the first evaluates to true.
+Evaluates the arguments after the first repeatedly as long as the first evaluates to a truthy value.
 Returns `undefined`.

 **Hot Cocoa Lisp**